telerik/xaml-docs/controls/radgridview/columns/how-to/add-button-column.md

 ---
 title: Add a Button Column
 page_title: Add a Button Column
-description: See examples demonstrating how to add a column with a delete button for each row within RadGridView - Telerik's WPF DataGrid.
+description: See examples demonstrating how to add a column with a delete button for each row within RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: gridview-add-button-column
 tags: add,a,button,column
 published: True